jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 In addition, the examples are configured for use with LetsEncrypt certificates.
 If you have a certificate from another source, change the ssl configuration from `/etc/letsencrypt/DOMAIN_NAME/` to the location of your certificate and key.

-Ports 80 and 443 (pointing to the proxy server) need to be opened on your firewall or router.
+Ports 80 and 443 (pointing to the proxy server) need to be opened on your router and firewall.

 ## Apache